Espresso-Aficionados/website/guides/water.md

 Calcium Sulphate Dihydrate (Gypsum)* | 17.20 | 1,000 | 10,000
 Calcium Hydroxide | 7.40 | 1,000 | 10,000

-\* Note: Only around 3.6g of gypsum will fully dissolve in 1,000 mL of water at room temperature.
-This means the highest concentration, fully dissolved gypsum concenrate you can make is around 2,092 mg/L of CaCO<sub>3</sub> equiv.
-1.72g of gypsum in 1,000 mL of water would make a safely dissolved solution with concentration of about 1000 mg/L of CaCO<sub>3</sub> equiv.
+\* Note: Only around 3.6g of gypsum will fully dissolve in 1,000mL of water at room temperature.
+This means the highest concentration, fully dissolved gypsum concenrate you can make is around 2,092mg/L of CaCO<sub>3</sub> equiv.
+1.72g of gypsum in 1,000mL of water would make a safely dissolved solution with concentration of about 1000mg/L of CaCO<sub>3</sub> equiv.

 ### KH (aka Carbonate Hardness aka Buffering capacity) Concentrates: